castai/docs/docs/getting-started/external-cluster/eks/eks.md

 ![img.png](../../screenshots/connect-cluster-3.png)

 !!! note ""
-    The agent will run in read-only mode, providing savings suggestions without applying any actual modifications.
+    The agent will run in a read-only mode, providing savings suggestions without applying any actual modifications.

 ## Credential onboarding